 Typically, most programs that choose to complete the assessment process for the Star Rated License will be assessed every 3 years, unless otherwise specified by their DCDEE Child Care Consultant.
 However, after a program’s star rating is issued, the program may decide to be re-assessed for a higher star rating.
-If the previous rating scale score was less than 4.0, on one or more assessments, the program may be eligible for a free re-assessment.
+If the previous rating scale score was less than 4.0, on one or more assessments, the program may be eligible for one free re-assessment per applicable scale.
 If a program that scored at least 4.0 on each rating scale assessment wants to reapply for a higher star rating, the facility will be responsible for the cost of the re-assessment(s).
 It is important to discuss either option with your child care licensing consultant.

 To learn more about the Environment Rating Scales, such as the history or uses in other states, we recommend that you visit the authors' website at: www.ersi.info